Build an overlay checkout

 Automatically apply a discount

 Extend your checkout by passing a discount.
-When we click our trigger, Paddle opens a checkout with the discount automatically applied (where it's valid).
+When we click our launcher, Paddle opens a checkout with the discount automatically applied (where it's valid).

 Pass checkout settings